pratik-bongale/todo-list-with-db/README.md

-# To-do List App - With database
+# To-do List App - with database
 Create a to-do lists for any of your outstanding/forgettable tasks.

 ## Getting Started